Things To Do in Bangkok

 A friend once asked me, a new traveller to Thailand, what my number 1 thing to do in Bangkok would be.
 I told her to visit the Grand Palace.
 She ignored me, went to the shopping malls instead, then hopped on a plane to Phuket.
 Big mistake!
 You can shop and visit beaches anywhere in the world, but there is only one Bangkok and only one incredible, stunning, beautiful Grand Palace.

-It was home the dazzling Kings of Thailand since 1782, in the reign of King Rama I. Yes, it will be a long, hot visit, yes there will be crowds, but you can’t come to Bangkok and not see it, it’s out of this world.
+It was home the dazzling Kings of Thailand since 1782, in the reign of King Rama I. Yes, it will be a long, hot visit, yes there will be crowds, but you can’t come to Bangkok and not see it.
+It’s out of this world.

 Interestingly, the Royal Family moved out of this palace around the time of Rama V. This King constructed the New Palace (below) the old palace, with its collection of magical buildings was too hot, so the story goes.